manojmj92/imdb/Readme.txt

 parameter to the python script via "Send-to" in Windows.

 If you're using Python 3.x.x as default pyhton(check by typing python in windows command prompt), then replace IMDB-lookup.py with IMDB-lookup-Python3.py in below instructions.
+If you're using Python 3.x.x as default pyhton(check by typing python in windows command prompt), then go same as below instructions.

 Usage (imdb-lookup.py):